LREN-CHUV/data-tracking/README.md

 ### Deploy/Upgrade the database

-(You need to `cd data/db/` and configure alembic prior to run it.
-See: alembic.ini.)
+(You need to `cd data/db/` and configure alembic - create an 'alembic.ini' file - prior to run it.)

 Create/Upgrade the schema: `alembic upgrade head`.